Leadwerks/Documentation/modeleditor.md

 Once you have reduced the mesh to your liking, you can press the **Apply** button to apply your changes to the base model, or press **Add LOD** to add the reduced detail mesh as a new level-of-detail model.
 LODs are reduced detail versions of a model that are swapped out when the viewer is further away, since not as much detail is visible from a distance.
 Using models with LODs can help improve rendering performance and framerates in complex scenes with many detailed objects.

 When you are done adding LODs, save the model as a Leadwerks .mdl file.
 Other model file formats do not support LODs.

+### Loading LODs from Files

+If you have modeled a low-poly version of an object and have it stored in another file, you can load as an LOD by selecting the **File > Load LOD** menu item.
+This will load another model and add the geometry as a new LOD.

 ## Imposters